airKing05/Redux-Ecommerce/client/README.md

  - ReactJs is use to develop the ui part.
- - Fully resposive web page.
+ - Fully responsive web page.
  - JSON data get from **fakestoreapi.com**.
  - Redux-Thunk middleware is use to synce the fakestoreapi API.
  - Bootstrap is use to enhance it.

-This Swiggy app works across all devices.
+This Redux-Ecommerce Store app works across all devices.

 ## Some feature
  - This is APP follow functional base react architecture.